-This article is not about the glory of Islamic Medicine of past 1000 years which produced great physicians like al Razi and Ibn Sina.
+This article is not about the glory of Islamic Medicine made under the light if Quran and Sunnah of past 1000 years which produced great physicians like al Razi and Ibn Sina.

 This article is also not about virtues of honey, the center point of discussion in most of the articles written these days on Islamic Medicine.